otttooming/datalinks/packages/development/html/images.md

 - [blueimp/JavaScript-Load-Image](https://github.com/blueimp/JavaScript-Load-Image) - JavaScript Load Image is a library to load images provided as File or Blob objects or via URL.
 It returns an optionally scaled and/or cropped HTML img or canvas element.
 It also provides methods to parse image meta data to extract IPTC and Exif tags as well as embedded thumbnail images and to restore the complete image header after resizing.

+- [GoogleChromeLabs/squoosh](https://github.com/GoogleChromeLabs/squoosh) - Image compression web app that allows you to dive into the advanced options provided by various image compressors.

 ## Best practices

 - [Essential Image Optimization](https://images.guide/)